 Soft Robotics and the feeling of becoming a butterfly

 The soft robotics provided pressure against my body with air cushions.
 Gentle pressure on my back ensured a neatly straight spine.
 I am an orchid!
-I am infinitely tall!
-Pressure against my legs did not make me feel like another being, but it did make me feel touched.
+I am endlessly tall!
+Pressure against my legs did not make me feel like another creature, it made me feel touched.
 A pleasant experience in this touchless period.
 The pressure of the air in the suit created a sense of connection: I am part of a world with other beings.
 Is that the feeling of symbiosis?

 The suit is an essential part of the experience.
 Not only because of its weight (it easily weighs a few kilos), and pressure, but also because of the scents and oxytocin it administers.
 Covered with glass balls of fragrance, they are released on you by a sophisticated system of air supply.
 The tongue is also stimulated.
 Together with Michelin-starred restaurant Karpendonkse Hoeve, snacks have been developed for each roll.
 Before you enter the experience, the hostesses and gents check for food allergies and announce that everything is plant-based.
 The latter is reassuring when you open your mouth on the cue that you would like to taste the decomposing body of a deer.
 It tastes salty.